 I think that a lot of people spend a lot of time crafting the perfect share or tweet and then forget that they need a unique visual.
 But now with so many shares and content out there, I really think the image is more important than the text.

 Be sure to take a little time to create something that you are proud of and stop using random stock photos.
+Or, you could outline your requirements for the graphic and sites like Design Contest will help design them for you.

 After you’ve created social media visuals that represent your brand, the next step is for you to effectively promote them on social media.
 Tools like Viraltag let you put your social media marketing needs on autopilot, saving you time and increasing traffic.
 Here are some quick tips on how you can successfully promote your business on social media and make sure the time you invest in your social media strategy pays off.